mrashco/mrash.co/content/post/2024/cyberlens.md

 # searchHidden: true # Make false to hide page from search
 ---

 Okay, it's been a while.
-Last writeup on the blog is [Chill Hack](https://mrash.co/chill-hack/)... but she (and other writeups) need a refresher.
+Last writeup on the blog was [Chill Hack](https://mrash.co/chill-hack/)... but she (and others) need refreshers.

 Anyway, here's [CyberLens](https://tryhackme.com/r/room/cyberlensp6), a newish TryHackMe room from [Tyler Ramsbey](https://www.youtube.com/@TylerRamsbey) who make's great content, give them a follow/subscribe.

+PS - I've got a [video walkthrough](https://youtu.be/Gmhhv1b3xEE) if you want.

 ## The Challenge